mebeim/aoc/2020/README.md

 Oh no!
 The code we wrote works with 3 dimensions, do we need to rewrite everything?
 Well, not quite, the only function that would need to be updated is `neighbors()`, since it takes exactly 3 arguments.
-We can make a small change to generalize it to work with any dimension.
+We can make a small change to generalize it to work with any number of dimensions.

 To generate neighbor coordinates, we would need to take an additional parameter `w` for the fourth dimension, but since we want this to be general, taking a